All Episodes

 And let's take it beyond my limited white man purview.

-I mean, uh seriously, we talk about what it would be like to be black or be a woman in 1920 or 1880.
+I mean, seriously, we talk about what it would be like to be black or be a woman in 1920 or 1880.

 But it was a continuum.

-I mean, th this is a sea change in American enlightenment that is without peer in human history.
+I mean, this is a sea change in American enlightenment that is without peer in human history.

-But apparently that doesn't rise to the level to make Michelle Obama excuse me, not proud, really proud.
+But apparently, that doesn't rise to the level to make Michelle Obama, excuse me, not proud, really proud, because that modifier is so very, very important.

-Well, what is very, very important is that neither Michelle Obama nor her husband dares refer to the America of the recent Past as a good and decent place.
+Well, what is very, very important is that neither Michelle Obama nor her husband dares refer to the America of the recent past as a good and decent place.

 You know why?